Which car seat is best for your baby?

 The Lower Anchors and Tethers for Children system, also known as LATCH, was designed to make it easier and safer to install safety seats correctly, without the need for using seatbelts.
 Older cars and child safety seats made before 2002 relied mostly on the seat being strapped in using the existing seatbelts.
 While this method was safe when used correctly, many people struggled to install child seats in their car the right way.

 LATCH systems are also known as ISOFIX in Europe, and LUAS in Canada, and consist of built-in anchors on both the vehicle and the car seat, together with connecting straps and hooks.
 Lower anchors comprising a pair of metal u-shaped bars welded to the frame can be found hidden in the creases of the vehicle's back seat.
 Tether anchors, which are metal rings or bars to strap the seat to, can be found behind the seat on the shelf under the rear windshield, but this can vary in SUVs, wagons, and minivans, where they may be on the back of the rear seats themselves.
 This kind of system will make it easier for you to ensure the safety of your little ones; note that the NHTSA recommends using either seatbelts or LATCH anchors, but never both.
+Make sure you've familiarized yourself with how to use your car's hooks for a child seat.

 That being said, if you have an older car without these (or an older model car seat), don't give up on using child seats for your car entirely - just ensure you follow the installation instructions carefully.